cerner/terra-framework/packages/terra-date-time-picker/docs/DateTimePickerEvents.md

  - A date that is filtered by the `filterDate` prop.
  - Not an included date in the `includeDates` prop.
  - Not within the range of the `minDate` and `maxDate` props.
+* There are three parameters in the `onChange` callback prop.
+The first parameter is the `event` object.
+The second parameter is the `new date and time` value.
+The third parameter is the `options` object that contains the following attributes to describe the current state of the input values at the time when the `onChange` callback is triggered.
+  * `iSO` - The date/time value in the ISO format.
+This attribute would be empty if the date/time value is either empty or is not a complete date time.
+That is, the ISO string is available only if the isCompleteValue attribute is true.
+  * `inputValue` - The face up value in the date and time inputs.
+If both the date and time have a value, these values will be separated by an white space.
+  * `dateValue` - The face up value in the date input.
+  * `timeValue` - The face up value in the time input.
+  * `isAmbiguousHour` - A boolean to indicate whether or not both the date and time values correspond to an ambiguous hour.
+If this boolean is true, the date and time correspond to an ambiguous hour.
+  * `isCompleteValue` - A boolean to indicate whether or not both the date and time values are filled out and conforms to the date/time format.
+If this boolean is false, the iSO attribute would be empty.
+  * `isValidValue` - A boolean to indicate whether or not the complete date/time value is within the range of the minDate and maxDate props and is not an excluded date.

 ### onChangeRaw
 * The `onChangeRaw` callback prop is triggered whenever any key is entered in the date input.
 If the entered value happens to be a valid date and time, both the `onChangeRaw` and `onChange` events will be triggered.
 The `onChangeRaw` event would be triggered first followed by the `onChange` event.
+* There are three parameters in the `onChangeRaw` callback prop.
+The first parameter is the `event` object.
+The second parameter is `either the date or time` value, which ever was changed.
+The third parameter is the `options` object that contains the following attributes to describe the current state of the input values at the time when the `onChangeRaw` callback is triggered.
+  * `iSO` - The date/time value in the ISO format.
+This attribute would be empty if the date/time value is either empty or is not a complete date time.
+That is, the ISO string is available only if the isCompleteValue attribute is true.
+  * `inputValue` - The face up value in the date and time inputs.
+If both the date and time have a value, these values will be separated by an white space.
+  * `dateValue` - The face up value in the date input.
+  * `timeValue` - The face up value in the time input.
+  * `isAmbiguousHour` - A boolean to indicate whether or not both the date and time values correspond to an ambiguous hour.
+If this boolean is true, the date and time correspond to an ambiguous hour.
+  * `isCompleteValue` - A boolean to indicate whether or not both the date and time values are filled out and conforms to the date/time format.
+If this boolean is false, the iSO attribute would be empty.
+  * `isValidValue` - A boolean to indicate whether or not the complete date/time value is within the range of the minDate and maxDate props and is not an excluded date.

 ### onClickOutside
 * The `onClickOutside` callback prop is triggered when clicking anywhere outside of the date picker to dismiss it.